Dr Toyin Ajibade Adisa

 Adisa, T. A., Gbadamosi, G. and Osabutey, E. (2016).
 Managing Work-family Balance: An Analysis of Coping Strategies Adopted by Nigerian and British Working Mothers (Gender in Management: An International Journal, Vol. 31, Issue 7, pp. 414-433).
 This paper won: Highly Commended For Best Paper Award 2017 Emerald Literati Network Awards For Excellence

 Adisa, T. A. and Osabutey, E. (2017).
 The influence of Professional Culture on Organisational Culture: Evidence from Nigerian Medical Doctors.
-(A Paper Submitted to International Academy of Africa Business and Development Conference Atlanta, Georgia, USA.
+(A Paper Presented at International Academy of Africa Business and Development Conference Atlanta, Georgia, USA.
 Scheduled for 17-20 May, 2017).

 Adisa, T. A. Abdulraheem, I. and Osabutey, E.L.C.
 (2016).
 Long Working Hours and the Challenges of Work-life Balance: The Case of Nigerian Medical Doctors.
 (A paper presented at the British Academy of Management Conference, Newcastle September 2016)